-A Client Machine usually manage the user-interface portion of the application, validate data entered by the user, dispatch requests to server programs.
-It is the front-end of the application that the user sees and interacts with.
+A Client Machine usually manage the user-interface portion of the application, alidate data entered by the user, dispatch requests to server programs.
+It is the front-end of application that the user sees and interacts with.
 Besides, the Client Process also manages the local resources that the user interacts with such as the monitor, keyboard, workstation, CPU and other peripherals.

-The client is a process (program) that sends a message to a server process (program), requesting that the server perform a task (service).
+The client is a process (program) that sends a message to a server process program), requesting that the server perform a task (service).
 Client programs usually manage the user-interface portion of the application, validate data entered by the user, dispatch requests to server programs, and sometimes execute business logic.
-The client-based process is the front- end of the application that the user sees and interacts with.

-The client process contains solution-specific logic and provides the interface between the user and the rest of the application system.
-The client process also manages the local resources that the user interacts with such as the monitor, keyboard, workstation CPU and peripherals.
-One of the key elements of a client workstation is the graphical user interface (GUI).
-Normally a part of operating system i.e. the window manager detects user actions, manages the windows on the display and displays the data in the windows.
+The clientbased process is the front- end of the application that the user sees and interacts with.
+The client process contains solution-specific logic and provides the interface the user and the rest of the application system.
+The client process also manages resources that the user interacts with such as the monitor, keyboard, workstation and peripherals.
+One of the key elements of a client workstation is the graphical user (GUI).
+Normally a part of operating system i.e. the window manager detects user manages the windows on the display and displays the data in the windows.

-1.3.2 Server
+13.2 Server

-On the other hand, the Server Machine fulfills the client request by performing the service requested.
-After the server receives requests from clients, it executes database retrieval, updates and manages data integrity and dispatches responses to client requests.
-The server-based process may run on another machine on the network; the server is then provided both file system services and application services.
-Or in some cases, another desktop machine provides the application services.
-The server acts as software engine that manages shared resources such as databases, printers, communication links, or high powered-processors.
-The main aim of the Server Process is to perform the back-end tasks that are common to similar applications.
+On the other hand, the Server Machine fulfills the client request by performing the requested.
+After the server receives requests from clients, it executes database , updates and manages data integrity and dispatches responses to client requests.
+Server-based process may run on another machine on the network; the server is then ded both file system services and application services.
+Or in some cases, another machine provides the application services.
+The server acts as software engine that eages shared resources such as databases, printers, communication links, or high ered-processors.
+The main aim of the Server Process is to perform the back-end tasks are common to similar applications.

 The simplest form of servers are disk servers and file servers.
-With a file server, the client passes requests for files or file records over a network to the file server.
-This form of data service requires large bandwidth and can slow a network with many users.
-The more advanced form of servers are Database servers, Transaction server and Application servers.
+With a file server, the passes requests for files or file records over a network to the file server.
+This form of service requires large bandwidth and can slow a network with many users.
+The more are bandwidth form of servers are Database servers, Transaction server and Application servers.

-The following diagram illustrates the relationship between client and server computers.
-The client requests information; the server processes the request and sends a response back to the client.
+The following diagram illustrates the relationship between client and server puters.
+The client requests information; the server processes the request and sends a server back to the client.